 If you try this one out… PLEASE PLEASE PLEASE tag me and let me know how it went!

 I would love to experiment with these.
 Adding fun zentangle designs using a bold black marker before or after the snow would be fun.
-Would also love to know what would happen if you used a crayon on the page before adding the tissue paper or snow.
-Would it react similar to an easter egg, or would the color soak through.
+I would also love to know what would happen if you used a crayon on the page before adding the tissue paper or snow.
+Would it react similar to an easter egg, or would the color soak through?
 Either way, your students are left with a beautiful and fun piece that utilizes the snow!

 10. Sugar on Snow: Snow Candy